Telegram vs. WeChat: The Battle of the Super Apps

 Step 1: Create a Helper Bot

-Your journey starts with creating a bot.
+Your journey starts with creating a telegram bot.
 This bot will act as the entry point for your application.
 Here’s how to do it:

 - Search for @BotFather in Telegram.